 Individual elements of an atomic vector can be accessed sequentially.
 For example, position 1, position 2, etc. Notation for this is vect, vect, vect.

-You can also express this as a variable, for inclusion in an iterative loop.
+You can also express this in a different format as a variable, for inclusion in an iterative loop.

 How Do I Fix This?